klevo/docker-percona/README.md

   klevo/percona
 ```

-Get SQL for master to set up the replication:
+Then get the SQL for master to set up the replication:

 ```
 docker exec -i -t db1_slave replication_master_sql